Airodragon/portfolio/README.md

 # Porfolio

-Made a basic porfolio using simple js and bootstrap
+Made a basic portfolio using simple js and bootstrap